Title

 The Municipality of Tuguegarao is officially converted into Tuguegarao City, granting it corporate powers, a defined territorial jurisdiction, and a structured local government to enhance governance and public service.

-A City Mayor must be at least 21 years old, an actual resident of the city for at least one year prior to election, and a qualified voter of Tuguegarao City at the time of election.
+The city mayor is elected at large; must be at least 21 years old, an actual resident of the City for at least one year prior to election, and a qualified voter.
+He holds office for 3 years unless sooner removed, with minimum monthly compensation corresponding to Salary Grade 30 under RA 6758.

 Analyze Cases Smarter, Faster